KQM-git/TCL/characters/hydro/barbara.md

 | Cooldown | 32s |

 **Notes**
 * Cast time can be reduced by performing a swap cancel.
+* When dashing to animation cancel, it will not be casted but it will trigger artifact 4-Piece set bonuses as well as avoid the cooldown.

 {% endtab %}